ksonnet/parts/incubator/honeycomb-agent/README.md

 ## Overview
 The Ksonnet files in this directory generate a Kubernetes JSON config, which can then be used to deploy the [Honeycomb](https://honeycomb.io) monitoring agent to your cluster.

 The Honeycomb agent runs as a DaemonSet that collects `stdout` logs from every node.
 It also leverages pod labels to support application-specific log parsing (e.g. nginx, MySQL).
-To learn how to configure this and other capabilities, see the [ README](https://github.com/honeycombio/honeycomb-kubernetes-agent/blob/master/README.md) for the agent.

-*The Ksonnet files themselves are intended to be highly composable.* They are broken down as follows:
+*Ksonnet logic is intended to be highly composable.* The files are split as follows:
-* `honeycomb-agent-ds-base.libsonnet`: This file is the bare-bones.
-It specifies (1) a DaemonSet that runs the Honeycomb agent image and (2) the necessary RBAC resources for establishing pod API permissions, but nothing else.

-* `honeycomb-agent-ds-custom.libsonnet`: This file defines various [pluggable mixins](http://ksonnet.heptio.com/#pluggable), which allow you to selectively add features onto the DaemonSet from the `base` file.
+* `honeycomb-agent.libsonnet`: This contains all the core functionality for the Honeycomb agent (e.g. DaemonSet, Secrets, RBAC, volume mounting), which can be invoked and combined in other Ksonnet config files.
+Generally, you will not need to modify this unless you want to create custom mixins.

+* `examples/daemonset.jsonnet`: This file contains:
+    * "Meta"-config values (e.g. `secret.key`) that will generate distinct Kubernetes config files if modified.
+These are detailed  the [configuration section](#configuration).

-* `honeycomb-agent-ds-app.jsonnet`: This file demonstrates an example of how the `base` DaemonSet can be combined with `custom` plugins.
-It mounts three volumes: one volume for the Honeycomb configuration and two volumes to record log output.
+    * A base Honeycomb DaemonSet that has been combined with a volume-mounting mixin.
+It attaches three volumes: one volume for the Honeycomb configuration and two volumes to record log output.

 * `nginx-app.libsonnet`: This file specifies a sample Nginx app that can be used to test the Honeycomb agent.
 The pods are tagged with the `app=nginx` label.
 By default, logs are written to `/var/logs` and `/var/lib/docker/containers` directories.

-If you have additional needs, you can add your own functions to the `custom` file and mix them in with the `base` Honeycomb DaemonSet.
-Also, see the [configuration section](#configuration) for more details.
+If you have additional needs, you can add your own functions to the `honeycom-agent.libsonnet` file and mix them in with the DaemonSet from `daemonset.jsonnet`.

 ## Getting Started
 ### Prerequisites